sdn-and-bgp

 Low Latency Network Design

-Latency, often referred to as "network delay," is the time it takes for data to travel from its source to its destination.
-It includes various factors such as transmission delay, processing delay, and queuing delay.
-Before we dive into the design aspects, it's important to have a solid understanding of latency and its impact on network performance.
+Latency, often referred to as network delay, is the time it takes for a data packet to travel from its source to its destination.
+It encompasses various factors such as propagation delay, transmission delay, and processing delay.
+By comprehending the different components of latency, we can better grasp the importance of low latency network design.

 Highlights: Low Latency Network Design